-- Scout is an information clearinghouse with online resources on all aspects of visual impairments and blindness, maintained by the Training and Educational Resources Program at Perkins.
+- Scout is an information clearinghouse with online resources on all aspects of visual impairments and blindness, maintained by the Research Library staff.

 - Directory of Massachusetts Agencies Serving Individuals Who Are Blind is a searchable list of services for persons who are blind or visually impaired in Massachusetts.
 The Directory search from the American Foundation for the Blind lists a variety of resources and can be searched by state or province as well as type of service.

 - The Research Library has a subscription to ERIC Full Text, a database of journal articles, dissertations, and other research material focused on education.
-Access is available for Perkins staff (please contact the Research Library and we'll get you started).
 Access is available to members of the general public while visiting the Research Library.

-- Resources for Parents of Children with Visual Impairments (PDF and RTF versions): 9 pages of resources for parents including books, websites, and organizations of interest.
+- Resources for parents of children with visual impairments collects some of the best resources for parents, including books, websites, and organizations.

 - Bibliographies of Helen Keller include books and articles about Helen, books about Helen for children and young adults, and a chronological bibliography of Helen's writings.

 Subject Guides provide resources for specific types of questions, and link to additional resources and searches.
 They include: